UssashArafat/UART_GPIO/README.md

 # UART_GPIO
-### A software application on ARM processing system to control hardware that is implemented in programmable logic and comminication using UART
+### A software application on ARM processing system to control hardware that is implemented in programmable logic and communication using UART
 -------------------------------------------------------------------------------------------------------------------

 ### Tools: